 To build your own effects pedal, you will usually need to buy a kit for the project.
-The price of it will vary, based on the kind of pedal that you want to build.
-If you are building the project from just a schematic, you will need to buy all of the parts individually on your own.
+The price of it will vary, based on the kind of pedal that you plan to build.
+If you’re building the project from a schematic, you will need to buy all of the parts individually on your own.
 The cost of a kit is usually comparable to its real-world counterpart and all of the parts will be included (usually), with step-by-step instructions on how to assemble it.

 Let’s look at where we can find some kits, schematics, parts, and accessories.
-This list is by no means exhaustive; there are still plenty of great companies waiting to be searched.
+This list is by no means exhaustive; there are still plenty of great companies waiting to be found.

 Here is a list of websites that sell complete kits.
-Many of these sites also have schematics as well as tutorials, guides, etc.
+Many of these sites also have schematics, as well as tutorials and guides.

 Mod Kits DIY – https://www.modkitsdiy.com/products